grisov/NVDA_Volume_Adjustment/README.md

 We are very grateful to everyone who made the effort to develop, translate and maintain this add-on:

 * Dang Manh Cuong - Vietnamese translation;
-* Cagri Dogan - Turkish translation;
+* Cagri Dogan - Turkish translation and testing of pre-releases;
 * Christianlm - Italian translation;
 * Cary Rowen - simplified Chinese translation, a lot of good ideas and testing of pre-releases;
 * Stefan Banita - Polish translation.